cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 {
   "communicationType": "errorInvalidMove",
   "communicationVersion": 1,
+  "matchID": "",
   "playerName": "",
   "pieceID": 3,
   "desiredPosition": [],
+  "whoseTurn": "",
   "errorMessage": "The move requested by the player cannot be made."
 }
 ```

 * `communicationType` is a string and will specify what the type of the JSON object is and so what information it should contain.
 * `communicationVersion` is an int and will specify the version of this document that the object's structure is based on.
+* `matchID` is the identifier of the match that is object is regarding.
 * `playerName` is a string and will be the name of the player who requested the invalid move.
 * `pieceID` is an int and will be the ID of the piece that the player wished to move to an invalid space
 * `desiredPosition` will be a 2D array with the coordinates of the invalid square or position on the board that the player wanted to move the piece to.
+* `whoseTurn` is a string and is the name of the player who is allowed to make the next move.
+Because the previous move was invalid, the player who made the last move is try and move again.
 * `errorMessage` is a string and will contain a message stating that the requested was was invalid and could not be made.
 This string
 could also be altered to include the specifics of why the move was invalid such as it being out of bounds, conflicting with the rules
 of the game, etc..